Should You Stay on the JR Yamanote Line in Tokyo?

 You’re definitely going to find English used on the Yamanote Line trains and platforms (see more here about getting around Japan if you don’t speak Japanese).

-You’ll see signs on the platform and the front of the train which say which way around the loop its going – so, keep our map of the main stations handy as it will pinpoint those main names and you can check that you’re going to shortest way.
+You’ll see signs on the platform and the front of the train that say which way around the loop it’s going – so, keep our map of the main stations handy as it will pinpoint those main names, and you can check that you’re going to shortest way.

-If you are using the Yamanote Line, can’t see an English sign and want to be sure you’re on in the right place there are a few extra signs that will help reassure you.
+If you are using the Yamanote Line, can’t see an English sign, and want to be sure you’re in the right place, there are a few extra signs that will help reassure you.

-The colour – the trains and many of the signs on the Yamanote Line are a vibrant lime green,
+The color – the trains and many of the signs on the Yamanote Line are vibrant lime green.
+If yours aren’t, look for the letters JY in a white square like the sign above.

 How to Buy a Ticket on the Yamanote Line

-You can use the machines in the ticket hall before the entry barrier, or, pick up a Suica or Pasmo card, load this with some yen and just tap in and out like the locals do.
+You can use the machines in the ticket hall before the entry barrier or pick up a Suica or Pasmo card, load this with some yen, and just tap in and out like the locals do.
+If you’re a bit confused by Suica cards read our Simple Suica Guide, which explains how they work, where to buy them and how to fill them with money!

-If you’re using your JR Pass, just put it through the barriers like a normal ticket and they will open.
-Be careful you don’t forget to pick up at the other side in all the busyness – they’re like cash, if you lose them, they’re gone.
+If you’re using your JR Pass, just put it through the barriers like a normal ticket, and they will open.
+Be careful you don’t forget to pick up on the other side in all the busyness – they’re like cash, and if you lose them, they’re gone.

-So there you have it, our guide to the Yamanote Line and a few ideas to say whether it’s a good idea for you to base yourself near it.
+So there you have it, our guide to the Yamanote Line and a few ideas to say whether it’s good to base yourself near it.

 Who Writes This Blog?